Our Comparative Strengths

-End Child Poverty is a multi-faith initiative that is committed to working with faith-inspired organisations and actors.
+End Child Poverty is a multi-faith initiative that is committed to working with faith-inspired organizations and actors.
 We identify and strengthen their capacities to affirm justice and reach out to protect children living in oppression and poverty.
-We therefore maximise on our strengths and the following comparative advantages of faith-inspired organisations and actors:
+We therefore maximize on our strengths and the following comparative advantages of faith-inspired organizations and actors:

 - Spiritual capital

 Religion and religious belief are increasingly recognized as factors influencing peoples’ priorities and shaping their concepts of life with dignity.
 Faith offers the moral capital and motivation for community development; plus hope and courage in overcoming fear and powerlessness.
 These values and attitudes rooted in faith can be applied for transformational development and ending poverty.

 2. A permanent historic and widely spread presence in society

 Faith actors often have access to large constituencies.
 Even in the poorest and most remote areas, people organize themselves for religious practice.
 For this reason, religious communities and organizations can be mobilized to end poverty.

 In many contexts, religious leaders are also community leaders.
 They are usually trusted in equal or even greater measure than other influencers within their societies.
 Religious leaders are listened to and they represent institutions with the potential to challenge and counter-balance injustice in society.
 Government officials, businesses and other community stakeholders, often recognize faith actors as impartial and influential ethical voices.
 In this regard, religious leaders can contribute toward activating their communities to eradicate poverty.

 4. A traditional orientation towards serving and promoting the wellbeing of the poor